-In addition, it is possible that the current scenario of economic deterioration results in a decrease in the prices of real estate assets in Spain and other countries (in particular, Mexico and Turkey, given the Group's exposure to these markets).

-As of 31st December, 2020, the Group's exposure to the construction and real estate sectors (excluding the mortgage portfolio) in Spain was equivalent to \notin 10,024 million, of which \notin 2,565 million corresponded to loans for construction and development activities in Spain (representing 1.6 per cent. of the Group's loans and advances to customers in Spain (excluding the public sector) and 0.3 per cent. of the Group's consolidated assets).
-The Group continues to be exposed to the real estate market, mainly in Spain, due to the fact that many of its loans are secured by real estate assets, due to the significant volume of real estate assets that it maintains on its balance sheet.
-The total real estate exposure (excluding the mortgage portfolio), including developer credit, foreclosed assets and other assets, reflected a coverage ratio of 53 per cent. in Spain as of 31st December, 2020.
-A fall in the prices of real estate assets in Spain (or in other countries where the Group has significant real estate exposure such as Mexico) would reduce the value of the shareholdings referred to above, as well as the value of any real estate securing loans granted by the Group and, therefore, in the event of default, the amount of the "expected losses" related to such loans would increase.
-In addition, it could also have a significant adverse effect on the default rates of the Group's residential mortgage portfolio, the balance of which, as of 30th September, 2021, was €91,811 million at a global level (as of 31st December, 2020, 2019 and 2018, €91,428 million, €96,377 million and €97,572 million, respectively).
+Furthermore, economic deterioration typically results in a decrease in the price of real estate assets.
+The Group is exposed to the real estate market, mainly in Spain and, to a lesser extent, Mexico and Turkey, due to the fact that many of its loans are secured by real estate assets and due to the significant volume of real estate assets that it maintains on its balance sheet.
+As of 31st December, 2021, the Group's exposure to the construction and real estate sectors (excluding the mortgage portfolio) in Spain was equivalent to €9,504 million, of which €2,123 million corresponded to loans for construction and development activities in Spain (representing 1.3 per cent. of the Group's loans and advances to customers in Spain (excluding the public sector) and 0.3 per cent. of the Group's consolidated assets as of 31st December, 2021).
+The total real estate exposure (excluding the mortgage portfolio), including developer credit and foreclosed assets without other assets, reflected a coverage ratio of 33 per cent. in Spain as of 31st December, 2021.
+A fall in the price of real estate assets in Spain (or, to a lesser extent, Mexico or Turkey) would reduce the value of any real estate securing loans granted by the Group and, therefore, in the event of default, the amount of the expected losses related to such loans would increase.
+In addition, it could also have a significant adverse effect on the default rates of the Group's residential mortgage portfolio, the balance of which, as of 30th September, 2022 and 31st December, 2021, was €93,753 million and €91,324 million at a global level (as of 31st December, 2020 and 2019, \in 91,428 million and \in 110,534 million, respectively).

-The magnitude, timing and pace of any increase in default rates will be key for the Group.
-Furthermore, it is possible that the Group has incorrectly assessed the creditworthiness or willingness to pay of its borrowers and counterparties, that it has underestimated the credit risks and potential losses inherent in its credit exposure and that it has made insufficient provisions for such risks in a timely manner.
-These processes, which have a crucial impact on the Group's results and financial condition, require difficult, subjective and complex calculations, including forecasts of the impact that macroeconomic conditions could have on these borrowers and counterparties.
-In particular, the processes followed by the Group to estimate losses derived from its exposure to credit risk may prove to be inadequate or insufficient in the current environment of high economic uncertainty, which could affect the adequacy of the provisions for insolvencies provided by the Group.
+The impact of an increase in default rates on the Group will depend on its magnitude, timing and pace.
+Furthermore, it is possible that the Group has incorrectly assessed the creditworthiness or willingness to pay of its counterparties, that it has underestimated the credit risks and potential losses inherent in its credit exposure and that it has made insufficient provisions for such risks in a timely manner.
+The processes involved in making such assessments, which have a crucial impact on the Group's results and financial condition, require difficult, subjective and complex calculations, including forecasts of the impact that macroeconomic conditions could have on these counterparties.
+In particular, the Group's estimate of losses derived from its exposure to credit risk may prove to be inadequate or insufficient in the current environment of economic uncertainty, which could affect the adequacy of the provisions for insolvencies provided by the Group.
 An increase in non-performing or low-quality loans could significantly and adversely affect the Group's business, financial condition and results of operations.